rancher/cattle/README.md

 Cattle is an infrastructure orchestration platform for such tasks as running containers and virtual machines.
 It was created as a sandbox to try out new architectural ideas that would be either too risky or too difficult to do within an established platform like OpenStack or Apache CloudStack.

-The focus of Cattle is to create a solid foundation and platform for orchestration.
-The killer feature of Cattle is intended to be the strength of the platform.
-The strength and flexibility of the platform should then be used to foster innovation and new ideas in the IaaS/PaaS space.

 The key areas of focus are

 * Simplicity